slghtr-says/servercert/docs/BR.md

 ##### 3.2.2.4.22 DNS TXT Record with Static Value

-Confirming the Applicant's control over a FQDN by confirming the presence of a durable record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.
+Confirming the Applicant's control over a FQDN by confirming the presence of a durable record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with one DNS TXT Record Static DCV Domain Label.

 The CA MUST confirm the presence of a TXT record containing the following whitespace-delimited tokens:
 - ca="X", where X is an Issuer Domain Name disclosed by the CA in Section 4.2 of the CA's Certificate Policy and/or Certification Practices Statement;